tobiaj10/Parking-Management/DESIGN_DOCUMENT.md

    - Exportable reports (CSV, PDF)

 4. **Technical Improvements:**
-   - Implement caching for better performance
+   - Implement FastAPI dependency injection for better code organization
+   - Add background tasks for non-critical operations
+   - Implement caching using FastAPI middleware
-   - Add comprehensive unit tests
+   - Add comprehensive unit tests with pytest
-   - Create API documentation with Swagger/OpenAPI
-   - Implement database migrations tool
+   - Use Alembic for database migrations

 ## 10. Conclusion

-The Parking Garage Management System is a full-stack web application with a Python Flask backend and React frontend.
+The Parking Garage Management System is a full-stack web application with a Python FastAPI backend and React frontend.
 The system provides a complete solution for managing parking operations, including ticket issuance, payment processing, and statistical monitoring.

-The Python backend implementation follows best practices for web application development with clear separation of concerns, maintainable code structure, and robust error handling.
-The system is designed to be deployable in various environments from simple single-server setups to containerized cloud deployments.
+The FastAPI backend implementation follows modern best practices for web API development with automatic documentation, strong typing, data validation, and asynchronous request handling.
+The system is designed to be deployable in various environments from simple single-server setups to containerized cloud deployments, with excellent performance characteristics and a robust architecture.

 This design document provides a comprehensive overview of the system architecture, components, and implementation details to facilitate understanding, maintenance, and future development of the application.